Firefly Aftercare Resource List

 Creative work brings us to our edge.

-It propels us to the things that scare us, shake up, and light us up.
+It propels us to the things that scare us, shake us up, and remind us who we are inside.
 This can be a tricky place.
-It’s not unusual to have experiences in writing workshops that leave us feeling big things — grief, shame, anger, empathy, and more.
+It’s not unusual to have experiences while writing that leave us feeling big things.

 Writing in community has its own edges — we want to lift each other up, but sometimes our arms are tired.
 We want to make space for other’s voices, but sometimes they say things that hurt us.